 Nutritionally speaking, they’re almost identical.

-You should prefer kidney beans by a bit if you’re on a cut, otherwise there aren’t any important differences.
+You should prefer kidney beans by a bit if you’re trying to lose weight, otherwise there aren’t any important differences.

 The biggest difference is taste and texture.
-So honestly, just pick the one you like most, but they can be used in place of each other in most recipes without a huge change in meal quality.
+So honestly, just pick the one you like the taste of most, especially since they can be used in place of each other in most recipes without a huge change in meal quality.